 Yemenis eat cereals, vegetables, rice and beans.
 This is often accompanied by fish or lamb, chicken, and beef.
 Yemenis bake bread regularly, in clay ovens – the result is an enormous piece of delicious bread accompanying most dishes.
 One of the typical Yemeni dishes is salta: lamb or chicken with beans, lentils, coriander and spices, other dishes are stews and soups, and something between the two.
 Since many people cannot afford meat every day, vegetarian dishes are also widely available.
 The most common is called ful: brown beans, tomatoes, onions and chili, sometimes made with fried beans.

 Traveling across the country is always a journey of discovery.
 You can enjoy breathtaking views from the mountains (Jebel) in the North (2,000 – 3,000 metres) over fortress villages with narrow streets and terraced hillsides planted with coffee, millet and qat, houses of beautiful architecture built from ochre sandstone and decorated with wonderful ornaments.
-You can also experience traditional souqs (commercial quarters) in the cities or an absolutely different vegetation which is rich of banana-, mango-, and papaya-trees towards the Red Sea.
-On the other hand, the coastal desert plain called the Tihama offers hot, humid and arid climate and only a little vegetation.
-Another unique experience is Hadramout (with the skyscrapers of Shibam) which is a spectacular lush and fertile spot.
+You can also experience traditional souqs (commercial quarters) in the cities or absolutely different vegetation that is rich in banana-, mango-, and papaya trees towards the Red Sea.
+On the other hand, the coastal desert plain called the Tihama offers a hot, humid and arid climate and only a little vegetation.
+Another unique experience is Hadramout (with the skyscrapers of Shibam) which is a spectacularly lush and fertile spot.
 It has its own music and its own style of almost everything.
 Colors are bright and the food is spicy.
 A visit to the vast Arabian desert known as the Rub‘ al Khali (Empty Quarter) is also among popular attractions.

 Because of the variations in its topography, Yemen has various climates.
 In the desert, summers are very hot, while in the mountains the climate is much milder.
 In the coastal area, rain falls sporadically, mostly between late July and September.
-Higher up, it rains every month, with most rain occuring in July and August.
+Higher up, it rains every month, with the most rain occurring in July and August.
 In the North, the climate is drier, and cooler due to the altitude, with possible frost during winter nights.
-There is a light rainy season in March and April, and a heavier one in August.
-The east is mostly desert, and as such dry and warm to hot year round.
+There is a light rainy season in March and April and a heavier one in August.
+The east is mostly desert, and as such dry and warm to hot year-round.